ShorenaK/BlackJack-AWS/README.md

 Frontend: The user interface is built using HTML for structure, JavaScript for dynamic interactions (including Ajax for asynchronous communication with the Flask server), and CSS for styling.

 ## Resources:
+- 1. [Flask Documentation](https://flask.palletsprojects.com/en/2.0.x/): Official documentation for Flask, the web framework used in this project.
+- 2. [JQuery Documentation](https://api.jquery.com/): Documentation for JQuery, a JavaScript library used for making asynchronous requests in this project.
+- 3. [Python Documentation](https://docs.python.org/3/): Official documentation for the Python programming language.
+- 4. [Blackjack Rules](https://bicyclecards.com/how-to-play/blackjack/): A resource explaining the basic rules of Blackjack for reference.
+- 5. [CSS Tricks](https://css-tricks.com/): Helpful tips and tricks for working with CSS.
+- 6. [Flask Tutorial](https://flask.palletsprojects.com/en/2.0.x/tutorial/): Step-by-step guide for getting started with Flask.
+A great resource if you're new to Flask development.

 ## Missing Features:
 - Multiplayer Support